 Cooperation Fry Marine is a company with a innovative drive.
 We always want to improve ourselves and grow in knowledge and quality.
 Therefore we work together with other (aquaculture) companies and institutes to lift the aquaculture sector to a higher level.
 Below we have listed our recent research and development projects.

 Autumn 2018 Seafarm and Fry Marine started a new project regarding Sole farming.
+This project is called 'Tongkweek Zeeland'.
 We have the dream to establish a sustainable and profitable sole production in Zeeland.
 This is not easy, so in this project we continue our work to proof the feasibility of sole farming on land in sustainable recirculation systems.
 The goal of this project is establish a profitable and sustainable concept of the complete production cycle.

 In this project we work on topics like broodstock feed, sex-ratio juvenile fish, starter feed, larvae rearing, grow-out.
 Within all these work, we aim for the best conditions for our fish.
 Happy fish = healthy fish = good performing fish.